krishauser/Klampt/Cpp/docs/Manual-Apps.md

 ![RobotTest screenshot](images/running-robottest.png)
 <center>Above is the RobotTest GUI, showing inverse kinematics posing.  `RobotTest data/robots/athlete.rob`</center>

+**Commands**:
+- 'h' prints the full help.
+- 'p' prints the posed configuration to the console.

+## SimTest

 `SimTest` performs physics / control simulation and is run from the command line as follows: